Tenant Fees Bill?

 Be prepared for legal changes

-From June 1st, there are a range of fees that agents and landlords will no longer be able to charge tenants for.
+From June 1st, there is a range of fees that agents and landlords will no longer be able to charge tenants for.

 If you charge one of the banned fees to an existing tenant after this date, you will be unable to serve a valid Section 21 notice until you have provided a full refund of this charge.